JUMP TO SECTION

 The Three LGCC Categories

-What are the different LGCC categories, and how do they differ?
+What are the three different LGCC categories, and how do they differ?

 How do I know which LGCC category to choose?